gohugoio/hugo/content/en/getting-started/directory-structure.md

 {{% /note %}}

 [`resources`][]
 : Caches some files to speed up generation.
-Can be also used by template authors to distribute built SASS files, so you don't have to have the preprocessor installed.
+Can be also used by template authors to distribute built Sass files, so you don't have to have the preprocessor installed.
 Note: resources directory is not created by default.

 [archetypes]: /content-management/archetypes/
 [`assets`]: /hugo-pipes/introduction#asset-directory/